DylanAlloy/UnicornBreakfast/README.md

 # Requirements

-  This was tested on Ubuntu 14.04 after manually:
+  This was tested on Ubuntu after upgrading the system with recent packages:

   `sudo apt-get update && sudo apt-get install upgrade`